 Cinnamon Roll Layer Cake is the perfect excuse to eat cake for breakfast!
 Three layers of buttery, cinnamon cake filled with cinnamon buttercream frosting and a sweet cinnamon glaze!

-Trying to narrow down a recipe that I wanted to share with you was nearly impossible…but alas I prevailed.
-It’s no secret I am a bit of a cinnamon roll junkie.
-I’ve made: Easy Cinnamon Roll Cake, Cinnamon Roll Pound Cake, Cinnamon Roll Breakfast Bake, Biscuit Cinnamon Rolls, Cinnamon Roll Cookie Bars…heck, I’ve even made a Cinnamon Roll MILKSHAKE!
+If you have been a reader of my website for any length of time, you know I love a cinnamon cake recipe.
+Heck, I am a cinnamon dessert fan in general!
+I’ve made: Easy Cinnamon Roll Cake, Cinnamon Roll Pound Cake, Cinnamon Roll Breakfast Bake, Biscuit Cinnamon Rolls, Cinnamon Roll Cookie Bars…heck, I’ve even made a Cinnamon Roll MILKSHAKE to name a few!

 When the cakes are baking I made the cinnamon frosting.
-Again, I went a little heavier on the cinnamon…
+It’s a creamy cinnamon buttercream frosting recipe, and I’m having dreams of using this on cinnamon rolls!

 Also note this recipe makes A TON of frosting.
 I consider myself to have a heavy hand when it comes to buttercream, and I still had a lot left.
 I am certainly not complaining, though!
-I am saving the extra for weekend cinnamon rolls!
+And like I said…a little extra cinnamon frosting will be fab on my cinnamon rolls!

 When the cakes are baked and cooled you can “level” them with a serrated knife to remove the domes.
 You do this so as you stack the layers they will be flat.